psharma04/academic-kickstart/content/courses/mathematics-standard-hsc/_index.md

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
 linktitle: "HSC Mathematics Standard 2"

+tags: [Year 12, Mathematics, Mathematics Standard 2, Index]

 # Page summary for search engines.
-summary: Complete Mathematics Standard 2 HSC Course.
+summary: Complete Mathematics Standard course.

 # Date page published
 date: 2020-12-06